 In addition, as reported in the Company's annual report for fiscal year 2016, on June 27, 2016, FCC Marsh, LLC (the "Seller") filed a complaint against the Company in the Circuit Court for Collier County, Florida, alleging that the Company breached a lot purchase agreement that provided the Seller with a specific performance right against the Company, subject to certain conditions, by allegedly failing to close on certain lot purchases.
 The Seller has dismissed its claim for specific performance, and seeks declaratory relief and damages.
-The Company has filed a counterclaim seeking declaratory relief, return of the earnest money deposit and foreclosure of the mortgage that secures that deposit, asserting that the lot purchase agreement expired by its express terms when the Seller failed to fulfill the conditions precedent to closing prior to the contractually determined closing date.
-A hearing has been set for November 2016, at which various motions will be argued before the Court.
+The Company has filed a counterclaim seeking declaratory relief, return of the earnest money deposit and foreclosure of the mortgage that secures that deposit.
+In December 2016, the court ordered the parties to mediate the dispute within sixty (60) days following the court's order.
 While it is premature to predict the ultimate outcome of these proceedings, the Company intends to vigorously defend the lawsuit and pursue its claims against the Seller.